A series of articles focusing on how to combat climate change and environmental damage caused by our daily habits and rituals.

 You can also resist the harm they cause by abstaining from products they parent own which include Doritos, Quaker Oats, Tropicana, 7 Up, Naked, Gatorade, Fanta, Sprite, Dasani, Smartwater, Honest Tea along with partner companies such as McDonald’s, Burger King and Subway.
 Boycotts hurt, no matter how small they are.

 You can also decline purchase from companies who choose to donate to predominantly climate change denying political parties.
 In the UK, the Conservative party are one of those, who frequently flirt with fracking.
-They’re supported by companies such as Melton Mowbray pies, Next clothing, Warburtons bread, Soreen malt loaf, Amira Rice and the Saga company, plus many more corporations you can boycott.
+They’re supported by companies including Melton Mowbray pies, Next clothing, Warburtons bread, Soreen malt loaf, Amira Rice and the Saga company.

 4. Flush the toilet less